Common 12V Load Reference

 Battery

 A 12V system is the simplest and most versatile battery setup for portable and mobile use.
 Match your battery capacity to your actual load — not your worst-case fantasy load — and you will avoid both overspending and running out of power at 2 AM.
+When the goal shifts from camping to keeping a household fridge running through a grid-down event, our 12V battery for fridge during power outage guide applies the same Wh math to an extended-outage scenario.
 For non-12V portable devices, we also have dedicated calculators for drone flight time and e-bike battery range.

 Last updated: